LicioJr/mbot/README.md

 * text between quotes, example:
     * `how old is "Peter Parker"?`
         * entities `["Peter Parker"]`
-* simple number, example:
+* words starting with digit, example:
     * `sum 5 and 6`
         * entities `["5", "6"]`
-* uppercase word, except sentence starter, example:
+* words starting with uppercase, except at the beginning of a sentence, and with more than one letter, example:
     * `What is Peter phone?`
         * entities `["Peter"]`